Advertisement

 FAQ

-How do I know when the brisket is done and not still tough?
+How do I know when my brisket is actually done and not still tough?

-Can I cook this brisket in a slow cooker instead of the oven?
+Can I cook this on high in the slow cooker to save time?

 Serving Suggestions